 - All requests for extended leave from school (three days or more) must be addressed in writing to the Principal in advance.
-Emailed requests should be sent to principal@qc.ac.nz. - Students are required to be punctual at school - In case of absence, parents must notify the school by telephone, 09 441 9773 or by email absences@gc.ac.nz on the morning of the absence.
+Emailed requests should be sent to principal@gc.ac.nz. - Students are required to be punctual at school Monday, Tuesday, Thursday, Friday - school begins at 8.45am and Wednesday, 9.45am. - In case of absence, parents must notify the school by telephone, 09 441 9773 or by email - absences@gc.ac.nz on the morning of the absence.
 Students are to bring a note confirming the reason for their absence on the day they return to school.
 This should be given to their Form Teacher.
-The Attendance Officer may accept emails from a parents' work email address; however, notification from a home email address will still require a signed note. - Trips to the airport, birthday celebrations, driving tests/licences, and interviews for part-time jobs are not justified or acceptable reasons for being absent from school. - Students who are late to school must obtain a pass from the Student Wellbeing Centre in order to be admitted to class.
+The Attendance Officer may accept emails from a parents' work email address; however, notification from a home email address will still require a signed note. - Trips to the airport, birthday celebrations, driving tests/licences, and interviews for part-time jobs are not justified or acceptable reasons for being absent from school. - Students who are late to school must obtain a pass from the Student Centre in order to be admitted to class.

-5. School Uniform
+4. School Uniform

 The school uniform is to be worn tidily and correctly, both at school and between home and school at all times.
 This includes the journey to and from school each day.
-Hair must be clean and tidy, with long hair, both for boys and girls, tied back off the face, primarily for health and safety reasons.
+Hair must be clean and tidy, with long hair (below the shoulders), both for boys and girls, tied fully back off the face, primarily for health and safety reasons.
 Hair must not be extreme in either style or colour.
 All hair ties, clips and ribbons must be plain black, white, or red.
 Excesses of current fashions are not acceptable.
-Boys are to be clean-shaven.
-Boys and girls may also wear a small, plain gold or silver stud earring in the lobe of the ear.
+Boys are to be cleanshaven.
+Boys and girls may also wear one small, plain gold or silver stud earring in the lobe of the ear.
 Non-regulation items, including jewellery, may be confiscated.
-Tattoos, cultural or otherwise, must not be visible.
-Make-up and nail polish must not be worn.
+There are to be no visible body piercing or tattoos, unless approved by the Principal by formal exemption.
+Excessive make up, false lashes and nail polish must not be worn.

-Uniform Passes - as a general rule, no mufti items are permitted.
-Students may not wear mufti unless a school-wide mufti day is declared.
+Uniform Passes - as a general rule, no non-uniform items are permitted.
+Students may not wear nonuniform unless a school-wide non-uniform day is declared.

-- In exceptional cases, each of which is treated on its merits, students may be given a uniform pass from the Duty Dean.
+- In exceptional cases, each of which is treated on its merits, students may be given a uniform pass from the duty Dean.
 A letter from home is required explaining the situation with the incorrect uniform.
 On their arrival at school the student is to request such a pass from the Student Wellbeing Centre and must carry the pass all day. - Students who continue to wear incorrect uniform (medical reasons notwithstanding) will be sent home to rectify this before being allowed to return to school and parents will be notified. - If a student has incorrect uniform and no uniform pass, they should not be allowed entry to class and will be sent to the Student Wellbeing Centre.
 They will also receive a detention.
 Glenfield College is a school with high standards and values.
 There is an expectation that all students will wear their uniform with pride.
 This means wearing the uniform correctly at all times and taking personal presentation seriously.
 The school requires that correct uniform is worn in the correct manner when students are at school and travelling to and from school.
 All items of uniform must be purchased from NZ Uniforms.